Salzburg & More

 A tour of the UNESCO World Heritage Site of Salzburg's old town is like a stroll through the past.
 Historic facades with dozen of wrought-iron guild signs await us on our walking tour in Getreidegasse.
 In the past, the signs showed people who could not read the way to their destination; today, together with the small side streets, they contribute significantly to the picturesque appearance of the old town.
 Mozart’s birthplace, baroque churches and wide squares are just as enchanting as Mirabell Palace and Gardens or the coffee houses on the banks of the river Salzach.

 The landmark of the city, the Hohensalzburg Fortress, is enthroned from afar on one of the Salzburg city mountains.
 Originally just a wooden fort, it is now one of the largest preserved castle complexes in Europe and has hardly changed its appearance in the last 500 years.
-It is one of the most visited sights in Austria and offers the visitor a fantastic view of the Salzburg region, splendid prince-archbishop rooms and various museums.
+It is one of the most visited sights in Austria and offers the visitor splendid prince-archbishop rooms, various museums and last but not least a fantastic view of the Salzburg region and the Austrian Alps.

 Salzburg local specialities